 Having other products to model against gives you a starting benchmark.
 In my case, I could easily turn to my first book and also study other books in the same category.
-Since Running Lean started as a side-project with an initial audience of ~1,000 readers (on my blog), I set my initial minimum success criteria to selling 10,000 books within the next 2 years which seemed like a reasonable stretch goal.
+Since Running Lean started as a side-project with an initial audience of ~1,000 readers (on my blog).
+I set my initial minimum success criteria to selling 10,000 books within the next two years, which seemed like a reasonable stretch goal.
 Running Lean crossed that mark after year 1.
-I then revised the goal upwards to 100,000 books, which it crossed at year 4.
+I then revised the goal upwards to 100,000 books, which it crossed in year 4.

 Today, my audience platform is 10x what it was with the first book.
 So I accordingly decided to 10x my minimum success criteria for the next book.
 Hence, the goal of 100,000 copies in 2 years.

-While the 100,000 copies goal is a tangible goal, 2 years is still too far out into the future to make it actionable for what needs to get done today.
+While the 100,000 copies goal is tangible, two years is still too far out into the future to make it actionable for what needs to get done today.

 In the next post, I’ll show you how to turn this destination goal into a month-by-month traction model that charts the trajectory from zero copies to the goal.
-After that, we’ll get down to concrete strategies and tactics that we’ll test our way towards achieving this goal — and ideally beyond.
+After that, we’ll get down to concrete strategies and tactics to test our way toward achieving this goal — and ideally beyond.

 As I mentioned before, you’ll get to see the good and the bad.
-And yes, there’ll be lots of mis-steps and unexpected outcomes along the way — such is the reality when creating anything worthwhile.
+And yes, there’ll be many missteps and unexpected outcomes along the way — such is the reality when creating anything worthwhile.

 You can buy the Scaling Lean book here.

-Also, if you pre-order, you’ll additionally get a behind-the-scenes access to our raw dashboard, validation plans, and experiments, and a full-ebook on the case-study to follow.
+Also, if you pre-order, you’ll additionally get behind-the-scenes access to our raw dashboard, validation plans, experiments, and a full ebook on the case study to follow.